Email FacebookTwitterMenu burgerClose thin

 Active vs. Passive Mutual Funds

-An actively managed mutual fund essentially tries to beat the market.
-The fund manager will likely utilize a wealth of research and analysis theories to build a mutual fund with specific securities expected to make substantial returns.
+An actively managed mutual fund aims to outperform the market.
+The fund manager will likely utilize a wealth of research and analysis theories to build a mutual fund with specific securities that are expected to make substantial returns.
 It may undergo several transactions in the process.
-Of course, all this takes money.
-So active funds tend to charge large expense ratios and loads due to the complex management activity.
+Of course, all this takes money, so active funds tend to charge large expense ratios and loads due to the complex management activity.

 While beating the market certainly sounds more lucrative than simply mirroring it, several studies indicate that actively managed funds rarely accomplish their overall goals.
-However, actively managed funds may be able to better hedge against risk because of their tendency to buy and sell securities when deemed necessary.
+However, actively managed funds may be able to better hedge against risk due to their tendency to buy and sell securities when deemed necessary.

 Finding the Best Mutual Funds